MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-pipeline-service-principals/includes/2-understand-service-principals.md

 User accounts aren't designed or intended for unattended use.
 The authentication process for a user account often checks that a human is the person who is attempting to sign in.
 Increasingly often, organizations employ additional security checks during authentication, including MFA, CAPTCHA checks, and inspecting the device and network the user is using so that they can verify the legitimacy of a request to sign in.

-Pipelines are designed to run your deployments even when nobody is sitting there actively running them - in fact, most of the benefits of pipelines come from the fact that they are completely automated and don't require human interaction.
+Pipelines are designed to run your deployments even when nobody is sitting there actively running them.
+In fact, most of the benefits of pipelines come from the fact that they are completely automated and don't require human interaction.
 If you store your username and password in a pipeline and try to use it to sign in, it probably won't work.
 Even if it does seem to work, it could easily break in the future if Azure AD or your organizational administrator adds more security checks to your user authentication process.

 > [!WARNING]
 > It's also a bad idea to save your username and password anywhere, since someone else might get access to it and then use it to impersonate you.